josejhkim/tp/docs/UserGuide.md

 ## Known issues
 1. When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the preferences.json file created by the application before running the application again.
 2. If you minimize the Help Window and then run the help command (or use the Help menu, or the keyboard shortcut F1) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. We understand that the list of dietary restrictions is not exhaustive and does not include all dietary restrictions people may have, but the list we have provided is applicable to majority of the population.
+We will try our best to include more dietary restrictions in the future.
+Stay tuned!

 --------------------------------------------------------------------------------------------------------------------
 ## Command Summary